Kilvoctu/aiyabot/README.md

 - Set up [AUTOMATIC1111's Stable Diffusion AI Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 - Run the Web UI as local host (`COMMANDLINE_ARGS= --listen`).
 - Clone this repo, then install dependencies in `requirements.txt` in your Python environment.
-- Invite Discord bot with `bot` and `application.commands` scope.
-Make sure intents are enabled.
 - Create a text file in your cloned repo called ".env", containing `TOKEN = [your bot token]`
-- Run the bot by typing "python bot.py" in the repository directory
+- Run the bot by typing "python bot.py" in the repository directory.

+Note: Ensure your bot has `bot` and `application.commands` scopes when inviting to your Discord server, and intents are enabled.

 This bot is heavily based on:
 https://github.com/harubaru/discord-stable-diffusion